SSGD: A safe and efficient method of gradient descent: Introduction

 Our contributions are summarized as follows. \begin{itemize} \item We propose a gradient descent algorithm, called super stochastic gradient descent.
 The main idea is update the parameters by using the unit gradient vector.
-In neural networks, neuron parameters are updated by using the unit gradient vector of neurons. \item We analyze theoretically that SSGD can realize neuron-level security and defend against data reconstruction attacks. \item Experimental results show our approach has better accuracy and robustness than prevalent gradient descent approaches. \end{itemize}
+In neural networks, neuron parameters are updated by using the unit gradient vector of neurons. \item We analyze theoretically that SSGD can realize neuron-level security and defend against attacks on the gradient. \item Experimental results show our approach has better accuracy and robustness than prevalent gradient descent approaches. \end{itemize}

 The rest of this paper is organized as follows.
 In Section 2, we review the basic gradient descent methods and the data leakage by gradients.
 In Section 3, we describe the super stochastic gradient descent and analyze the safety of our approach.
 The experimental results are shown in Section 4.
 Finally, we conclude this paper and give the further work.
-Some safety experiments are shown in the appendix.
+Validation experiments of data reconstruction attack are shown in the appendix.